Hatiora gaertneri (Regel) Barthlott

 Easter Cactus, Whitsun Cactus, Holiday Cactus

-Hatiora gaertneri is a cactus that grows on trees or less often rocks in tropical rain forests.
+Hatiora gaertneri, formerly known as Rhipsalidopsis gaertneri, is a cactus that grows on trees or less often rocks in tropical rain forests.
 With maturity, it develops into a branching pendant leafless shrub with a woody base.
 The stems are made up of segments, most of which are flattened.
-Younger segments are dull green, up to 2.8 inches (7 cm) long and up to 1 inch (2.5 cm) wide, with small notches on the margins.
-It flowers form areoles at the ends of the stems.
-The scarlet flowers are radially symmetrical, opening to a funnel-shape, up to 2 inches (5 cm) long and up to 3 inches (7.5 cm) across.
+Younger segments are dull green, with small notches on the margins, up to 2.8 inches (7 cm) long and up to 1 inch (2.5 cm) wide.
+Its flowers form from areoles at the ends of the stems.
+They are scarlet, funnel-shaped, up to 2 inches (5 cm) long and up to 3 inches (7.5 cm) across.

 How to Grow and Care